wanfahmi/beautiful-jekyll/_posts/2015-02-28-test-markdown.md

 tags: [test]
 ---

-Hey guys, my name is Wan Fahmi and I am working at UKM Medical Molecular Biology Institute at UKM Medical Centre Campus in Bandar Tun Razak, Kuala Lumpur, MALAYSIA.
-I am working as Bioinformatician in Cancer Genomic Group lead by Dr. Nurul Syakima Ab Mutalib.
+Hey guys, my name is Wan Fahmi and I am working at UKM Medical Molecular Biology Institute at UKM Medical Centre Campus in Bandar Tun Razak, Kuala Lumpur, MALAYSIA also known as UMBI.
+I am working as Bioinformatician in Cancer Genomic Group.
 I am currently analysing various type of cancer using RNA-seq data including thyroid cancer, ovarian cancer and colorectal cancer.

 I am interested to explore and understand the molecular mechanism of cancer and biomarker that affects the cancer cell.